allenspicer/dev-resources/README.md

 [Little Bites of Cocoa](http://littlebitesofcocoa.com) - tips and techniques for iOS and Mac development
 [AppleProgramming](https://www.youtube.com/user/AppleProgramming) - C, Objective-C, and Swift video tutorials for Mac developers
 [Use Your Loaf](http://useyourloaf.com) - programming examples for OS X and iOS
+[We ❤ Swift](https://www.weheartswift.com) - Swift and iOS articles and tutorials

 ## Books
 [iOS Programming: The Big Nerd Ranch